How the U=U Message Transformed My Life with HIV

 It became my personal mission to spread the word.
 When I went to work at an AIDS Service Organization in 2017, I wanted every patient I came in contact with to know.

-I worked with our wonderful HIV services team to make sure that every patient who came into our health center knew the truth about U=U. I was also able to work with our local AIDS service foundation to bring Bruce here to share the incredible news on a much larger scale.
+I worked with our wonderful HIV services team to make sure that every patient who came into our health center knew the truth about U=U. I wanted them to understand how this knowledge improves HIV sexual health and dismantles the stigma that holds so many back.
+I was also able to work with our local AIDS service foundation to bring Bruce here as an HIV advocate to share the incredible news on a much larger scale.

 I got lucky to hear this message so early on in my journey.
 I’m so grateful to Bruce and the team at Prevention Access Campaign for their unwavering commitment to the truth.